 When should you visit Albania?

-May through June and September through October deliver the best balance of weather, crowds, and pricing.
-September stands out as the single best month — the sea stays warm enough for swimming, summer crowds thin dramatically, prices drop, and harvest festivals add a cultural layer.
+May–June and September–October deliver the best balance of weather, crowds, and pricing.
+September stands out as the single best month — the sea stays warm enough to swim, summer crowds thin, prices drop, and harvest festivals add a cultural layer.

-July and August bring 95°F (35°C+) heat inland, peak tourist congestion on the coast, and prices that jump 20–50% above shoulder-season rates.
+July and August bring 95°F+ (35°C+) heat inland, peak coastal congestion, and prices that jump 20–50% above shoulder-season rates.
 Ksamil and Saranda in August feel closer to Cancún than the Balkans.

-Winter (November through March) works for Tirana city exploration at rock-bottom prices, but coastal towns largely shut down and mountain roads can become impassable.
+Winter (November–March) works for Tirana city exploration at rock-bottom prices, but coastal towns largely shut down and mountain roads can become impassable.

 Season Temperature range Crowd level Relative cost